vipulnaik/contractwork/policy/sebastian-sanchez-timelines-wiki-contract-work-reduction-proposal.md

 ### Impact on Timelines Wiki work

-In steady state, stipend-eligible work on Timelines Wiki will be capped to 75 hours per month at $4/hour, with the following caveats:
+In steady state, stipend-eligible work on Timelines Wiki will be capped to 75 hours per month at $5/hour (increased from $4/hour in January 2023 to account for inflation)), with the following caveats:

 * Sebastian is free to work a larger number of hours and get paid for tasks, just without the stipend.
 There will be no discrimination in